 Prior to working for Compassion First, Mike was the co-founder of Foursquare Disaster Relief (FDR) and served in various pastoral roles in Beaverton, Oregon, following his graduation from Multnomah University in 1995.
 Mike remains an advisor to FDR International and an ordained minister in the Foursquare Church.
 He lives in Portland, Oregon, with his wife, Kymra, their three children, and an Australian Labradoodle.
 He loves golf and martial arts and is good at neither.

 Prior to his role with Compassion, Micah served as assistant attorney general at the Colorado Department of Law in the civil litigation and employment law section.
 He is a graduate of the University of Denver Sturm College of Law and James Madison University.
 He lives, serves, and plays in Monument, Colorado, with his wonderful wife, three children, and his Newfoundland dog.

-Chad Hayward has served as executive director for Accord Network since 2007.
-Prior to this role, Chadserved in the federal Faith-Based Initiative as the senior adviser for the Center for Faith-Based and Community Initiatives at the United States Agency for International Development (USAID).
+Chad Hayward serves as Executive Director for Accord Network.
+Prior to this role, Chad served as the senior adviser for the Center for Faith-Based and Community Initiatives at USAID.

-Prior to joining USAID, he spent several years on Capitol Hill, where he served as communications director policy aide to members of Congress.
-Before his time in Washington, Chad worked as director of operations for Prayer for the Persecuted Church, an organization working to encourage involvement among the Church to the subject of persecuted Christians worldwide, as well as for a development/consulting firm that specialized in helping nonprofit organizations.
-Chad holds a bachelor’s degree in political science and history from Oklahoma Wesleyan University and resides in Southwest Michigan.
+Prior to joining USAID, he spent several years on Capitol Hill, where he served as communications director & policy aide to members of Congress.
+Before his time in Washington, Chad worked as director of operations for an organization working to encourage engagement with persecuted Christians worldwide, as well as for a development/consulting firm that specialized in helping nonprofits.
+Chad holds a bachelor’s degree from Oklahoma Wesleyan University and resides in Southwest Michigan.

 Your "Thursday Three" email gives you the latest news of interest and upcoming events.
 It focuses on the "sweet spot" where the Christian world meets the development and policy worlds.